-The Title IX Coordinator and/or Deputy Title IX Coordinator shall maintain, in a confidential manner, for at least seven (7) years, paper or electronic files of all complaints, witness statements, documentary evidence, written investigative reports, written corrective action reports, sanctions, appeal hearings and associated documents, the responses taken campus personnel for each complaint, including any interim and permanent steps taken with respect to the complainant and the respondent, and a narrative of all action taken to prevent recurrence of any harassing incident(s), including any written documentation.
-All documentation for cases involving students and employees will be kept in the office of the Title IX Coordinator
+3.22.1 The Title IX Coordinator and/or Deputy Title IX Coordinator shall maintain, in a confidential manner, for at least five (5) years, paper or electronic files of all complaints, witness statements, documentary evidence, written investigative reports, written corrective action reports, sanctions, appeal hearings and associated documents, the responses taken College personnel for each complaint, including any interim and permanent steps taken with respect to the complainant and the 21 respondent, and a narrative of all action taken to prevent recurrence of any harassing incident(s), including any written documentation.
+All documentation for cases involving students and employees will be kept in the office of the Title IX Coordinator.